DakaraProject/dakara-player/README.md

 python -m dakara_player create-config
 ```

 and complete it with your values.
-The file is stored in your user space: `~/.config/dakara` on Linux or `$APPDATA\Dakara` on Windows.
+The file is stored in your user space: `~/.config/dakara` on Linux, or `$APPDATA\DakaraProject\dakara` on Windows.

 ## Customization

 The different text screens used when the player is idle, or before a song, can be customized, both for the background and the text template.
-The program looks for custom files at startup in the user directory: `~/.local/share/dakara/player` on Linux or `$APPDATA\Dakara\player` on Windows.
+The program looks for custom files at startup in the user directory: `~/.local/share/dakara/player` on Linux or `$APPDATA\DakaraProject\dakara\player` on Windows.
 Backgrounds are located in the `backgrounds` subfolder, and text templates in the `templates` subfolder.
 File names can be modified in the config file, see `player.templates` and `player.backgrounds`.